Treatment: What is Core Stabilisation? Part 2 of 2

 Core Stability is the training of the core muscles to support your spine, neck and shoulder blades.
 It is a fundamental principle to current physiotherapy treatments of back and neck pain.

-Core stabilisation training is effective as a long-term solution to recurring back and neck pain.
+Core stabilisation training is effective as a long-term solution to recurring back and neck pain used by our physiotherapists.
 Compared to other treatments such as manual therapy, it has been shown to have longer sustained improvements.

 Core muscles lie deep within the torso and are generally attached to the spine, pelvis and shoulder blades.
 The contraction of these core muscles stabilises the spine, pelvis and shoulders to form a solid base for movements of the arms and legs.